Modular form: History

-Taniyama and Shimura identified a 1-to-1 matching between certain modular forms and elliptic curves.
+Yutaka Taniyama and Goro Shimura identified a 1-to-1 matching between certain modular forms and elliptic curves.
 Robert Langlands built on this idea in the construction of his expansive Langlands program, which has become one of the most far-reaching and consequential research programs in math.

 In 1994 Andrew Wiles used modular forms to prove Fermat’s Last Theorem.
 In 2001 all elliptic curves were proven to be modular over the rational numbers.
 In 2013 elliptic curves were proven to be modular over real quadratic fields.
 In 2023 elliptic curves were proven to be modular over about half of imaginary quadratic fields, including fields formed by combining the rational numbers with the square root of integers down to −5.